How to estimate when your money will double – The rule of 72

-With investors facing increasing market volatility and persistent inflation, it is easy to forget that investing is a long-term game
+With investors facing increasing market volatility and persistent inflation, it's easy to forget that investing is a long-term game

 Beware of Brand Impersonation Emails and Phone Calls: Sun Life will never call or email asking for personal, financial or e-transfer information to purchase a GIC or to settle an unclaimed insurance policy.

-With investors facing increasing market volatility and persistent inflation, it is easy to forget that investing is a long-term game
+With investors facing increasing market volatility and persistent inflation, it's easy to forget that investing is a long-term game

-With investors facing increasing market volatility and persistent inflation, it is easy to forget that investing is a long-term game.
+With investors facing increasing market volatility and persistent inflation, it's easy to forget that investing is a long-term game.
 And with many retirees living well into their 90s, they may also want to know how their money may grow over time.
-Through the markets ups and downs, there are principles that do not change for all investors, whether risk-averse or risk tolerant.
-One of those principles is the rule of 72.
+Through the markets ups and downs, there are principles that don't change for all investors, whether risk-averse or risk tolerant.
+One of those principles is the rule of 72 - a simple formula.

-The rule of 72 is a simple formula that can help estimate how long it will take to double your money.
-It essentially calculates the period of time that it will take to double your money if you earn an x% after-tax compound annual rate of return.
-Conversely, the formula can also be used to calculate the rate of return that must be earned to double your money in X years1.
+It essentially calculates how long it will take to double your money if you earn an x% after-tax compound annual rate of return.
+Conversely, the formula can also be used to calculate the rate of return that must be earned to double your money in X years.1

 *If you know one of these two variables, you can calculate the other.